ost-cas-fee-adv-22-23/app-pizza-hawaii/README.md

 # Deployment checks

-## CodeQuality
+## Code Quality

-To ensure Qulity of deployed Code when deploying, there is a github action:
+To ensure Qulity of deployed Code when deploying, there are github actions running

-run `ESLint` and `Dependency Cruiser`
+`ESLint` and `Dependency Cruiser`

+on every git commit push and on merge-requests.

 ## Check Web Vitals metrics